Lease Accounting Project

 2013 Exposure Draft and Comment Letters

-The new Leases Project Exposure Draft was issued May 16, 2013.
-There is a 120-day comment period.
-Lessees and their financing partners and other stakeholders should submit a comment letter prior to the Sept.
+The second Leases Project Exposure Draft was issued May 16, 2013.
+There was a 120-day comment period.
+More than 625 lessees and their financing partners and other stakeholders should submitted comment letters by the Sept.
 13, 2013, deadline.
-Only then will the standards-setting bodies be aware of the real-life business impact if these rules changes are adopted.

 2010 Exposure Draft and Comment Letters